tgeorgel/lexi-translate/README.md

 ---
 **Note**:

-Please note that the `supported_locales` setting in the configuration file defines the locales that will be handled by the cache by default.
+Please note that the `supported_Locales` setting in the configuration file defines the locales that will be handled by the cache by default.
-If you add additional locales for translations, make sure to include them in the `supported_locales` list to ensure proper cache handling.
+If you add additional locales for translations, make sure to include them in the `supported_Locales` list to ensure proper cache handling.
 Failing to do so may result in cache issues for locales not added to the list.

 ---